-Where to find the Business Rule Model

-Ribbon: Design > Diagram > Insert > Business Rule Model > Rule Flow, Rule Model

-Project Browser Toolbar : New Diagram icon > Business Rule Model > Rule Flow, Rule Model

-Project Browser context menu | Add Diagram... > Business Rules Model > Rule Flow, Rule Model

-Usage of the Business Rule Model The Business Rules Model can be used to formally model business rules and the vay they are applied in a rule task.
-The model provides a useful way of structuring he rules as a group, by connecting them to a Rule Task that can be related to the Business Process where the rules are being applied.
-This has the effect of reducing he clutter on a Business Process diagram and showing how the Business Rules upply as a set.
-The important information elements and facts can also be related to he Rule Tasks, again reducing the clutter of connecting individual domain elements with specific rules.
-Options for the Business Rule Model The Business Rules and the Rule Tasks can be related to Policies, Requirements, Business Processes and other model elements creating an articulated model that shows how the business rules are applied.
+Where to find the Business Rule Model Ribbon: Design > Diagram > Add > Business Rule Model > Rule Flow, Rule Model Browser window Toolbar : New Diagram icon > Business Rule Model > Rule Flow, Rule Model Browser window context menu Add Diagram > Business Rules Model > Rule Flow, Rule Model Usage of the Business Rule Model The Business Rules Model can be used to formally model business rules and the way they are applied in a rule task.
+The model provides a useful way of structuring the rules as a group, by connecting them to a Rule Task that can be related to the Business Process where the rules are being applied.
+This has the effect of reducing the clutter on a Business Process diagram and showing how the Business Rules apply as a set.
+The important information elements and facts can also be related to the Rule Tasks, again reducing the clutter of connecting individual domain elements with specific rules.

+Options for the Business Rule ModelThe Business Rules and the Rule Tasks can be related to Policies, Requirements, Business Processes and other model elements creating an articulated model that shows how the business rules are applied.

 Behavioral models can also be generated from the Business Rules Models.